 Mobile Device Testing

-Testing mobile devices and mobile apps really requires more rigorous testing than that traditionally completed for non mobile applications.
-The functionality has to be tested on a variety of operating systems, versions and devices.
-Performance testing is really important, as end user experience is key.
+Testing mobile devices and mobile apps really requires more testing than that traditionally completed for non mobile applications.
+The functionality has to be tested on a variety of operating systems and devices and performance testing is really important, as end user experience is key.

 Once an application has gone live, it is very important to continue to see how well it is working, so allowing any required changes to be proactively implemented and keeping the user experience positive.